FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

 Caching on user context works as follows:

 1. A :term:`client` requests ``/foo.php`` (the *original request*).
-2. The :term:`caching proxy`  receives the request.
+2. The :term:`proxy server`  receives the request.
 It sends a request (the *hash request*) with a special accept header (``application/vnd.fos.user-context-hash``) to a specific URL, e.g., ``/_fos_user_context_hash``.